SeJohnEff/PingLamp/README.md

 The design idea is to have a visual confirmation when a devive moving into a wireless network gets internet access.
 Ping to 8.8.8.8 is done from the device
 A USB relay is activated if ping is successful and deactivated at timeout.
-A strobe light is connected via the relay
+A strobe light is connected via the relay, that replaces the button on the lamp

-Please make sure to install the ping3 library if you haven't already by running:

-pip install ping3
-Additionally, ensure that you have the appropriate serial communication libraries installed, such as pyserial, which can be installed via:

-pip install pyserial

 ## Hardware:
 - A NUC running Ubuntu (or any harware at your choice)